Purdue-CS193/homework-0-ishana-d/index.md

-# Ishana's First CS193 Homework
+# Ishana Didwania's First CS193 Homework

 My favorite things about CS193
 - Class only once a week